 Is Egypt safe to Travel?

 Egypt has attracted tourists since ever.
 The country is steeped in history and mysteries.
-From the Pyramids & the Sphinx in Cairo to the ancient ruins of Valley of Kings & Abu Simbel, there are countless things to see and experience in Egypt.
+From the Pyramids & the Sphinx in Cairo to the ancient ruins of the Valley of Kings & Abu Simbel, there are countless things to see and experience in Egypt.
 However, most people are concerned about their safety while visiting Egypt.
 The country went through political instability in 2011 after the removal of President Mubarak.
-It led to series of deadly terrorist attacks and for a few years, there was a lull in tourism in Egypt.
+It led to a series of deadly terrorist attacks that tarnished the image of the whole country.
+For a few years, there was a lull in tourism and tourists thought it was best to stay away from Egypt.
 However, things are stabilized now and it is possible to make a safe trip to Egypt.

 What Areas of Egypt are Dangerous?